openego/eTraGo/doc/theoretical_background.rst

 Calculation with PyPSA
 ======================

 All optimization methods within *eTraGo* base on the Linear Optimal Power Flow (LOPF) implemented in `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_.
-The objective is the minimization of system costs, considering marginal cost of energy generation and investments in grid infrastructure, storage units and different flexibility options.
+The objective is the minimization of system costs, considering marginal costs of energy generation and investments in grid infrastructure, storage units and different flexibility options.
 The different options are specific for each scenario.

-Currently, two different optimization approaches are implemented considering different conficgurations of energy markets and optimization variables.
+Currently, two different optimization approaches are implemented considering different configurations of energy markets and optimization variables.
 The different options are described in the following sections.

-Integrated optimization with nodal pricing
+Integrated Optimization with Nodal Pricing
 ------------------------------------------

-The objective is to minimize marginal cost of energy generation and investments in grid infrastructure, storage units and different flexibility options in one optmization problem.
+The objective is to minimize marginal costs of energy generation and investments in grid infrastructure, storage units and different flexibility options in one optimization problem.
+Various constrains are added to model the physical and electrical behavior.
 The following objective function is applied:

 .. math::